Thailand: Chiang Mai to Bangkok by Train

 Oh well, thankfully we had our 7-11 supplies and happily tucked into sandwiches and hard boiled eggs and crisps, instead.

-Our lunch was included in the train ticket price
+Our lunch of fish curry was included in the train ticket price

 Lunch was included in the ticket price